New Ramsey Multiplicity Bounds and Search Heuristics

-\paragraph{Constructions in \cref{thm:axis_ramsey_multiplicity}} The construction used to establish $g_{4,5}$ is given by the blow-up sequence of the unique and vertex-transitive graph of order $13$, degree $8$, clique number $4$ and independence number $2$, referred to as $C_{R(3,5)}$ in the introduction.
+\paragraph{Constructions in \cref{thm:axis_ramsey_multiplicity}.} The construction used to establish $g_{4,5}$ is given by the blow-up sequence of the unique vertex-transitive graph of order $13$, degree $8$, clique number $4$ and independence number $2$, referred to as $C_{R(3,5)}$ in the introduction.
 This is the only $(3,5)$-Ramsey graph of order $13$ and has the {\tt graph6} representation

 This construction can be easily found using a search heuristic in the graph space or through an exhaustive search of all Cayley graphs of $\ZZ_{13}$.
-Since it is vertex-transitive as well as a Ramsey graph, it is also contained in both the library of small vertex-transitive graphs and McKay's collection of Ramsey graphs.

-\paragraph{Additional constructions and bounds} Noting that upper bounds to both $g_{4,4}$ and $g_{5,4}$ are established through Ramsey graphs, we searched McKay's collection of such graphs for additional constructions whose weighted blow-up sequence gives good upper bounds for $g_{s,t}$.
+\paragraph{Additional constructions and bounds.} Noting that upper bounds to both $g_{4,4}$ and $g_{5,4}$ are established through Ramsey graphs, we searched McKay's collection\footnote{Brendan McKay has created a collection of combinatorially interesting constructions, among them several complete and partial lists of Ramsey graphs, which is available at \href{https://users.cecs.anu.edu.au/~bdm/data}{\nolinkurl{users.cecs.anu.edu.au/~bdm/data}}.} of such graphs for additional constructions whose weighted blow-up sequence gives good upper bounds for $g_{s,t}$.
 In particular, we considered the $(3,6)$-, maximal $(3,7)$-, $4$-, $(4,5)$-, $(4,6)$- and $5$-Ramsey graphs on respectively $17$, $22$, $17$, $24$, $35$, and $42$ vertices.
 Of these there are respectively $7$, $22$, $1$, $352 \, 366$, $37$, and $328$ graphs.
 We were able to derive the following bounds: